MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     To create these applications, follow the instructions in [How to label files non-interactively for Azure Information Protection](../rms-client/client-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

-2. From the Windows Server computer, still signed in with the scanner service account, run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication), specifying the values that you copied from the previous step:
+2. From the Windows Server computer, if your scanner service account has been granted the **Log on locally** right for the installation: Sign in with this account and start a PowerShell session.
+Run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication), specifying the values that you copied from the previous step:

     ```
     Set-AIPAuthentication -webAppId <ID of the "Web app / API" application>  -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application >
     ```

-3. When prompted, specify the password for your service account credentials for Azure AD, and then click **Accept**.
+    When prompted, specify the password for your service account credentials for Azure AD, and then click **Accept**.

+    If your scanner service account cannot be granted the **Log on locally** right for the installation: Follow the instructions in the [Specify and use the Token parameter for Set-AIPAuthentication](../rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) section from the admin guide.

 The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** in Azure AD.
-When the token expires, you must repeat steps 1 through 3.
+When the token expires, you must repeat steps 1 and 2.

 You're now ready to specify the data stores to scan.